Toruse/toruse.github.io/source/_enportfolio/35/yota-rest-api.md

     height: 375
 ---

-**Yota REST API** - сервис для заказа тарифного плана от мобильного оператора.
+**Yota REST API** - service for ordering a tariff plan from a mobile operator.

 ---

-Место работы
+Place of work

-* Компания _Belka-z_
+* Company _Belka-z_

-Реализованный функционал
+Implemented

-* Реализовано получение информации о тарифах для смартфона, для планшета и для модема.
+* Implemented obtaining information about tariffs for smartphones, tablets and modems.
-* Подключена отправка сообщения с информацией о выбранном тарифном плане на электронный почтовый ящик, и на телефон виде SMS-уведомления.
+* Sending a message with information about the selected tariff plan to an electronic mailbox and to a telephone is enabled in the form of an SMS notification.

-Проделанная работа
+Work done

-* Спроектирована база данных.
+* Database designed.
-* Разработана REST API для получения данных о тарифах.
+* Developed REST API to receive tariff data.
-* Подключена отправка сообщения о выбранном тарифном плане на почту.
+* Sending a message about the selected tariff plan by email is enabled.
-* Настроена отправка SMS сообщения о выбранном пакете.
+* Configured to send SMS messages about the selected package.
-* Подключена админ панель.
+* Admin panel is connected.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, Yii 1.1, HTML, PHPMailer, SMS API, OpenServer, PhpStorm, Git, Bitbucket.

-Ссылки на ресурсы
+Links

 * [GitHub: https://github.com/Toruse/yota-rest-api](https://github.com/Toruse/yota-rest-api)